🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 In the image below, ABBYY software struggled with the wrong classification of a paper punch that the tool recognized as the Seller Name field.

-The compilation below shows another difficulty faced by most tools – the various fields containing monetary values.
+The compilation below shows another difficulty for most tools – the various fields containing monetary values.

 A common mistake that the data extraction software makes is marking the net amount instead of the gross amount – as is the case of Microsoft and Google in the screenshot below.